tobeor3009/CNN_total_Pytorch/README.md

 ---
 ## Installation and Usage
 ### How to Use
 Currently, detailed usage instructions are under development.
-Custom `.ipynb` files for each task are being created but have not yet been uploaded, as the general usage methodology has not been finalized.
+Custom `.ipynb` files for each task are being created but have not yet been fully uploaded, as the general usage methodology has not been finalized.
 If requested, I will upload example `.ipynb` files for demonstration.

 For now, the files under the `src/model` directory can be used independently.
 They return PyTorch `Model` objects (`nn.Module`) and can be directly imported and utilized in your projects.
 ---